 Nyroc from Guardians Of Gahoole, son of Kludd and Nyra.
 He was trained all his life to be a Pure One and hate the Guardians Of Ga'Hoole, especially Soren, and eventually destroy them.
 But he goes on a journey and sees Nyra kill his best friend, he rejects the Pure Ones altogether and joins the Guardians by becoming their king.
 Oh, and he changed his name to Coryn.

-Angel: The Shanshu Prophecy was not explicit on which side Angel would be fighting on during the end times.
+The Shanshu Prophecy says Angel will play a pivotal role in the end times, and be rewarded with humanity - but isn't explicit on which side he'll be fighting on.
 At the start of Angel, the idea of Angel willingly cooperating with the Senor Partners seems unthinkable.
-By the end of Season Four, Angel has darkned enough and his circumstances have gotten hazy to the point where he does join them.
+By the end of Season Four, Angel has darkened enough and his circumstances have gotten hazy to the point where he does join them.
 According to the comics, the jury's still out on whether the Shanshu prophecy spells doom for mankind in general.
 Wesley's father, Roger Wyndam-Pryce (or at least a close facsimile thereof) warned that Angel is "more dangerous than you realize."

 This is what Brother Justin on Carnivŕle starts out as.
 Eventually he embraces his nature as the "creature of Darkness".
 Ben Hawkins' father, Henry Scudder, was the previous creature of Darkness and a more straight example of this trope, fighting against his nature until the end.